srodriguez2742/Loan_Loss_Predictions/README.md

 ## Conclusion

-In conclusion, we would advise Lending Club to use a random forest model to preidct loan losses of potential borrowers and perhaps.
+In conclusion, we would advise Lending Club to use a random forest model to predict loan losses of potential borrowers and perhaps.
 Criteria that Lending Club should be most aware in making the decision to extend a line of credit are the following:

  - Interest Rate
  - Debt to Income Ratio